Financial Intelligence Unit: Overview

+These units often work with each other, sharing information and coordinating efforts to tackle financial crimes on a global scale.
+They are part of a broader network of organisations and agencies committed to financial security and integrity.
+The Egmont Group of Financial Intelligence Units is an international network of FIUs.
+As of June 2026, it has 182 FIU members.

 European Financial Intelligence Unit Network

-The Financial Intelligence Unit Network (FIU.NET) is a decentralized computer network that provides an information exchange between the financial intelligence units of the European Union.
-FIU.NET is a decentralized system with no central database where the information is collected.
+The Financial Intelligence Unit Network (FIU.NET) is a decentralised computer network that provides an information exchange between the financial intelligence units of the European Union.
+FIU.NET is a decentralised system with no central database where the information is collected.
 All the connected FIUs have their FIU.NET equipment within their own premises and manage their own information.
 Through FIU.NET the connected FIUs create bilateral or multilateral cases.
 Ma^{3}tch (autonomous, anonymous, analysis) is a matching tool within FIU.NET.
 Ma^{3}tch makes it possible for FIUs to match names in order to find relevant data that is possessed by other connected FIUs.
-As the data is anonymized, there is no breaching of privacy and data protection rules.
+As the data is anonymised, privacy and data protection rules are not breached.

-The heads of Financial Intelligence Units (FIUs) around the world play crucial roles in combating financial crime, including money laundering, terrorist financing, and fraud.
-FIUs are typically national agencies responsible for collecting, analyzing, and disseminating financial intelligence to combat these issues.
-Here are some prominent FIU heads and their respective countries, though it's worth noting that leadership can change.